ShardulAgg/task-assistant/README.md

 # Personal Task Manager with AI Assistant

-### Note
-This is a weekend project and not meant to be commercialized.
-Feel free to clone and use it for your own projects.
-Drop me an email at shardul@convosearch.com for any commercialization permissions.

 ## Project Summary

 This application is a comprehensive personal task management tool that allows users to create, manage, and sync tasks with their Google Calendar.
 It features a React frontend for user interaction and task visualization, coupled with a FastAPI backend that interfaces with a database and integrates with Google Calendar API.